IBM/helm101/tutorial/Lab2/README.md

    rm redis-slave-deployment.yaml
    ```

-   > Note: you can reclaim these files later with a `git checkout -- <filemane>` command, if desired
+   > Note: you can reclaim these files later with a `git checkout -- <filename>` command, if desired

 1. Delete the Redis slave service and pods: